acocos/pp-lexsub-hytera/README.md

 ### Running the code

-To run this code, you'll need files containing reference and translation sentences such as the ones available [here]().
+To run this code, you'll need files containing reference and translation sentences such as the ones given as examples in `testdata/`.

 To generate paraphrase lattices, first check `pipeline.sh` to make sure all the specified paths are correct for your configuration.

 Simply run:
+`pipeline.sh <REFFILE> <HYPFILE>`

+where `<REFFILE>` is the file containing reference sentences (one per line), and `<HYPFILE>` contains predicted translations.
+For example:

-`pipeline.sh exampleinput`
+`pipeline.sh testdata/newstest2016-deen-ref.en testdata/newstest2016.online-A.0.de-en`